aschrein/aschrein.github.io/_posts/2025-11-23-generating_cats2.markdown

 ![](/assets/gen_cats2/zoom4.png)

 Not bad at all!
-The model struggled a bit at first but then improved and started generating consistently good samples, but I'm not measuring FID/diversity or anything formal here, just eyeballing it for signs of life.
-So far it looks interesting.
+The model struggled a bit at first but then improved and started generating consistently good samples, I'm not measuring FID/diversity or anything formal here, just eyeballing it for the signs of life.
+There's probably problems with this approach, but so far it looks interesting.

 [Code](https://github.com/aschrein/pyd3d12/blob/master/tests/torch/cat_diffusion6.py)